Shir0XD/Accesibility_Tagger/README.md

 # View → Show/Hide → Tags (Navigation Pane)
 ```

-**Tags are embedded as hidden annotations** in the PDF - fully accessible to screen readers!
+**Tags are available in JSON format** - use Adobe Acrobat Pro to add to PDF or integrate with specialized PDF libraries.

 ## Structure Tag Taxonomy